 For the drinks, I like the sangria and watermelon sake (P100 each) from Sebastiao.
 I was actually surprised that they’re sold cheaply since they’re good.
 The watermelon sake in particular is very refreshing.

 I also got an avocado cheesy graham (large, P145 + P15 for toppings) from Healthy Fruit Shakes since it was highly recommended by others and it did not disappoint.
 The large size is good for 2 people.
 If you’re planning to go on a food trip, make sure to share it with someone else because it’s filling.

 For dessert, Tipsy Cream Manila offers booze ice cream (3 scoops, P180).
 I’ve already had some of Tipsy Cream’s samples from Gourmand Market and have been a fan ever since.
 The serving size is small but just enough and you can really feel the kick of the alcohol in the ice cream.

 Overall, I was satisfied with our food tripping experience in Greenfield Weekend Market.
 I was also surprised to know that a P500 can go a long way.
 You can buy rice meals for P100-150 only and drinks at about P50-100 and P150 for shakes.

 It’s fun going here with a group because you can share and get to taste more food samples!

 Location: Greenfield District, Edsa Central Avenue, Mandaluyong

 We support local brands and businesses.
-If you want to collaborate with us for a feature, send us an email here.
+If you want to collaborate with us, check out our contact page here.

 Disclaimer: Thanks to SSPH for organizing this event and Greenfield Weekend Market for inviting us!
 As always, thoughts and opinions are my own.